INFORMATION FOR AUTHORS

 Tables and figures

-Tables and figures should be numbered in Arabic numerals (1, 2, etc.).
-Tables require the heading at the top, while figures have the legend below and both are not included in the cells of the table/figure.
+Tables and figures should be numbered with Arabic numerals (1, 2, etc.).
+Tables require the heading at the top, while figures have the legend below and both must not be included in the cells of the table/figure.
 Note: Use the decimal POINT (not the decimal comma).
 The site where the table or figure should be placed in the text must be indicated clearly in the manuscript.
 All tables and figures are to be placed after the reference list with each on a separate page, always ending with a section break.
 Any preference for the use of colour in the case of figures or photographs must be noted and will be at an additional cost to the page tariff.

 In the text, the Harvard method must be adopted by providing the author's surname and the date placed in parentheses.
 For example: Daly (1970); King and Loathes (1985); (Botha & Sonn, 2002); McGuines et al. (1986) or (Daly, 1970:80) where Daly is not part of the sentence and page number is added for a direct quotation.
 More than one reference must be arranged chronologically (Daly, 1970; King & Loathes, 1985).
 Note that et al. (italics) is used in the body of the text from the beginning when there are more than two authors, but never in the list of references, where all authors must be provided.